 Need some recipe inspiration while you wait t for my new recipes?

 Join The Chestnut Bakery mailing crew to never miss a recipe and receive my free recipe ebook The Little Guide to Perfect Porridge where you can find colourful and delicious porridge recipes that kick start your day in the morning for the whole week!
 Plus 2 exciting Japanese style porridge recipes inside, hurray.

-Can I use vegetable oil instead of vegan butter for these vegan chocolate chip muffins?
+Can I use vegetable oil instead of vegan butter?

 Yes, you can use vegetable oil instead of vegan butter if you prefer.
 Just use the same amount of your preferred vegetable oil in the recipe.
 The texture and flavour will be slightly different, slightly lighter in texture and flavour would be subtle.

-I like the flavour that vegan butter gives in these vegan chocolate chip muffins so I recommend you to sue vegan butter but you can use any other oils you like!
+I like the flavour that vegan butter gives in this muffin recipe so I recommend you to use vegan butter but you can use any other oils you like!

-How and how long can I keep these vegan chocolate chip muffins for?
+How and how long can I keep them for?

 You can also keep them in the freezer for a longer shelf life.
 Put them in an airtight container and keep them in the freezer for up to 2-3 month, warm up in the microwave for 2-3 mins until it’s soft and fluffy again!

 You will LOVE this vegan chocolate chip muffins if you: